agl-alexglopez/ccc/README.md

 ### Rust's Entry Interface

-Rust has solid interfaces for their associative containers, largely due to the Entry API/Interface.
-In the C Container Collection the core of all associative containers inspired by the Entry Interface are as follows (found in `ccc/traits.h` but specific behavior and parameters can be read in each container's header).
+Rust has solid interfaces for associative containers, largely due to the Entry API/Interface.
+In the C Container Collection the core of all associative containers is inspired by the Entry Interface (these versions are found in `ccc/traits.h` but specific names, behaviors, and parameters can be read in each container's header).

 - `ccc_entry(container_ptr, key_ptr...)` - Obtains an entry, a view into an Occupied or Vacant user type stored in the container.
 - `ccc_and_modify(entry_ptr, mod_fn)` - Modify an occupied entry with a callback.